fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

         // we only want to respond to the calls to the 'bar' method if ('bar' != $event['method'])
         {
-          // let the opportnuity to another listener to take care of this unknown method return false;
+          // let the opportunity to another listener to take care of this unknown method return false;
         }